Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Host-Galaxy Analysis

-We use the \texttt{Ecume} package \citep{ecume} in the programming language \texttt{R} \citep{r} to perform a Kolmogorov-Smirnov (KS) test comparing the distribution of LFBOT host-galaxy masses with the weighted CCSN and SLSN populations, with the results displayed in Table~\ref{tab:kstest}.
-These simulations imply that the LFBOT host-galaxy population is consistent with both the populations of CCSN and SLSN host galaxies at a significance of $\alpha=0.05$ ($p<0.05$ would mean the distributions are different at 95\% confidence).
+We use the \texttt{Ecume} package \citep{ecume} in the programming language \texttt{R} \citep{r} to perform a Kolmogorov-Smirnov (KS) test comparing the distribution of LFBOT host-galaxy masses with the weighted CCSN and SLSN populations.
+These simulations imply that the LFBOT host-galaxy population is consistent with both the populations of CCSN and SLSN host galaxies at a significance of $\alpha=0.05$ (which means that the p-value must be less than $0.05$ for us to conclude that the underlying distributions are different with 95\% confidence).
+We also display the results of the KS test in Figure~\ref{fig:host_galaxy_sim}.
 The SLSN host-galaxy distributions appears especially similar to that of LFBOTs.
 However, the SLSNe are subdivided into SLSNe-I and SLSNe-II.
 These two classes are markedly different, and this is reflected in their host-galaxy masses---SLSN-I host galaxies are clustered around $\log \,(\mathrm{M}/\mathrm{M}_{\odot})\approx 8$ while SLSN-II hosts are $\log \,(\mathrm{M}/\mathrm{M}_{\odot})\approx 9$--10.
 Despite the visible differences, the sample sizes of SLSN-I and SLSN-II hosts are too small to find a statistically significant difference at $\alpha=0.05$.